mongodb/mongo/buildscripts/mobile/README-iOS.md

 1. Enable the Developer app on the iOS device
    * Settings/General/Device Management: Select the Developer app and Trust

-## MongoProfiler
+## MerizoProfiler
-The `MongoProfiler` is a custom profiling template which includes
+The `MerizoProfiler` is a custom profiling template which includes
   * Energy Log - this must be imported from the iOS device and should be captured untethered Captures battery level
   * Activity Monitor - this can be captured via USB cable or wirelessly